NRCan/datahub-portal/Portal/src/Datahub.Portal/Pages/Forms/LanguageTraining/FormIntro.md

 **_NOTE – Language training is based on demand and capacity of the NRCan Language School.
 Submitting a request for language training does not guarantee a place in a session._**

 _Should the NRCan Language School be unable to fulfill your training needs, an external provider may be considered.
-For external provider options, please_ [_contact your procurement advisor_](https://gcdocs.gc.ca/nrcan-rncan/llisapi.dll/link/19125621) _for confirmation of the procurement options available to you._
+For external provider options, please_ <u>[_contact your procurement advisor_](https://gcdocs.gc.ca/nrcan-rncan/llisapi.dll/link/19125621)</u> _for confirmation of the procurement options available to you._

 ### Language Assessment

 _A Language Evaluation and Training Plan (LETP) assessment is a pre-requisite to language training.
-If you have not completed an LETP assessment, please complete the following form https://gcdocs.gc.ca/nrcan-rncan/llisapi.dll/link/82014786._
+If you have not completed an LETP assessment, please complete the following form <u>[_https://gcdocs.gc.ca/nrcan-rncan/llisapi.dll/link/82014786 _](https://gcdocs.gc.ca/nrcan-rncan/llisapi.dll/link/82014786)</u>._

 ### Commitment and Approvals

 _Approval from your manager is required to submit an application for language training, in addition to confirming your commitment to participate in the language-training program.
 Please review the below commitment requirements and provide the requested manager information._

-_By submitting this application, I confirm that:
+_By submitting this application, I confirm that:_
 _- I have had a discussion with my supervisor/manager about language training and it is part of my learning plan;_ _- I commit to attend the first two weeks of the session should I be accepted;_ _- I commit to the language training plan and will not miss more than 20% of classes;_